mib-unibe/unihack/content/about/aboutus.en.md

 title: About us
 ---

-We are 4 motivated students with interests in programming, experimenting and hackathons.
+We are four motivated students with interests in programming, experimenting and hackathons.

-We want to :
+We want to:

-- Provide a creative enviroment for interesting and innovative ideas.
+- Provide a creative environment for interesting and innovative ideas.

-- Connect students from different semsters and studies.
+- Connect students from different semesters and studies.

-- Raise the visibility of the informatics studies at the University of Bern.
+- Raise the visibility of the computer science study program at the University of Bern.